IT-Skills-Exchange/algorithms-structures-patterns/design-patterns/doc/builder.md

 The task:

-> Let's consider a property object that has many parameters with different types and we need to easily create various instances if the property.
+> Let's consider to create a property object that has many parameters with different types and we need to easily create various instances if the property.

 Let's create a property: